Symbiotical/home-old/index.md

 ### Contact info@symbiotical.com

-A place to state your public request to make the society a more empathetic and efficient place!
+A place to state your public request to make the society a more empathic and efficient world!

 Come here to suggest your own improvements for the public to action, we all vote and hopefully agree apon to action.